 There are limits to influence

 There’s more to influencer marketing than paying one influencer to share your product and believing that it’ll be a lucrative deal for you.
 It won’t.
-To successfully market to an online audience, you need to put yourselves in their shoes.
+To successfully market to an online audience, you need to put yourself in their shoes.
 Ask yourself, will the audience of this particular influencer be interested in my product?

 Take a bodybuilder on Instagram with 120,000 followers, his posts are split between weight exercises, pictures of his muscles, and gym photos.
 Whilst, a product promotion of whey powder or gym accessories wouldn’t go amiss, if this influencer decided to promote an accountancy service, the chances of anyone being influenced is incredibly slim.